 America depends on services for economic growth and jobs.

-• In Wyoming, the state with the lowest amount of services employment, services job employment is still over 5 times greater than agriculture employment and over 9 times greater than construction employment
+• In Wyoming, the state with the lowest amount of services employment (69 percent), services job employment is still over 5 times greater than agriculture employment and over 9 times greater than construction employment.

-• Alaska has the highest percentage of government employment (11.9 percent).
-Still, private services employment is almost 6 times greater than government employment
+• Alaska has the highest percentage of government employment (11 percent).
+Still, private services employment is more than 6 times greater than government employment.

-The report was compiled using data from the U.S. Census Bureau.
-The findings are based on 2014 figures, the latest year for which data is available.
-The congressional-level analysis corresponds to the districts for that year (114th Congress).
+The findings are based on 2016 U.S. Census Bureau figures, the latest year for which data is available.
+The congressional-level analysis corresponds to the districts for that year (115th Congress).

-The Coalition of Services Industries is the leading association devoted exclusively to promoting the international objectives of the U.S. services sector.
-We produce tangible, commercially meaningful results by achieving international rules, market access commitments, and regulatory systems that ensure fair competition for all services industries.
-Our members include companies, industry associations, and professional associations that provide services domestically and globally, including accounting and finance, computer-related services, express delivery and logistics, insurance, media and entertainment, retail and wholesale, technology, and telecommunications, and other services sectors.
+The Coalition of Services Industries (CSI) is the leading association devoted exclusively to promoting the international objectives of the U.S. services sector.
+CSI produces tangible, commercially meaningful results by advocating for international rules, modernized customs process, market access commitments, and regulatory systems that ensure fair competition for all services industries.
+CSI represents the broad array of U.S.-based entities that provide services domestically and internationally, including digital trade and technology, telecommunications, media and entertainment, express delivery and logistics, retail and wholesale services, banking, insurance and other services.